svelteuidev/svelteui/docs/src/pages/core/divider.md

 ## Usage

 Divider component renders an horizontal or vertical line.
-The border style can be customized by with the `variant` and `color` prop.
+The border style can be customized with the `variant` and `color` prop.

 <Demo demo={DividerDemos.usage} />